Product Liability Insurance – The Best Insurance For Your Product

 What Is Product Liability Insurance?

-Product liability insurance provides business coverage against expenses related to claims against a product your business sold, made or distributed – that caused bodily injury, unlawful death or property damage.
-The primary purpose of product liability insurance is to cover legal costs and damages for the business due to the claims.
+Product liability insurance covers the cost of claims against a product your business sold, made, or distributed that caused bodily injury, death, or property damage.
+It primarily covers legal costs and damages due to these claims.

-It is a common misunderstanding that the brand selling the product only needs product liability.
-The statement is false- any product stage can be responsible for the claims.
-Each company involved should buy the insurance, from the designer to the manufacturer to the distributor.
-The insurance can save the company from paying large settlements and provides a chance to defend claims.
+It's a misconception that only the brand selling the product needs this insurance.
+Any stage can be responsible for claims.
+All involved companies, from designer to manufacturer to distributor, should have insurance to avoid large settlements and defend against claims.

 How Can Product Liability Insurance Cover Your Business?